 Professional Experience

-Dana Walsh Sivak is a Partner at Falcon Rappaport & Berkman LLP, and serves as Co-Chair of the firm’s Elder Law practice group, as well as a member of its Litigation and Cannabis Law practice groups.
+Dana Walsh Sivak is a Partner at Falcon Rappaport & Berkman, and serves as Chair of the firm’s Elder Law Practice Group.

 Education